chtoucas/Narvalo.NET/src/Narvalo.Mvp/README.md

   * CommandLine, cf. src/Narvalo.Mvp.CommandLine, already functional.
   * Windows Forms, cf. src/Narvalo.Mvp.Windows.Forms, already functional.
   * WPF, not yet started.

+- Rollback on custom IPresenter's like HttpPresenter and bring back IMessageBus to the core?
+Using custom presenter types per platform prevents the reuse of presenters across different platforms.
+But what about AsyncManager (this should be the easy one)	and HttpContext (for the navigation part like redirect, a solution might be in the Navigator (see below), but for the rest???).

 - Samples, cf. samples/Playground.WebForms.